birinders/RT-Engine/README.md

 <p align="center">
   <img src="https://github.com/birinders/RT-Engine/assets/102192983/0775cb15-bf94-4390-9cc9-b5316a86e72e" width="400">
   <br>
-  <sub>A 800px wide, 16:9 render of 200+ spheres of all types, with 100x Anti Aliasing resampling and 50 reflects-per-ray<br>(Footage has been sped up by 30x)</sub>
+  <sub>A single-threaded render of an 800px wide, 16:9 scene of 200+ spheres of all types, with 100x Anti Aliasing resampling and 50 reflects-per-ray<br>(Footage has been sped up by 30x)</sub>
 </p>

 ### The Final Render-